scumfrog/shuriken-llm/README.md

-Shuriken — LLM Red Team CLI (no backend)
+Shuriken — LLM Red Team CLI

 Shuriken is a single-file red‑team tool for LLM assistants.
 It simulates indirect prompt injection (RAG), canary exfiltration, and tool‑call abuse with no backend and no database.
 Run it from the terminal, feed it a YAML config, and get JSON or Markdown evidence.